Confidence-Calibrated Face and Kinship Verification

-The facial kinship verification problem can be dated back to the pioneering work by Fang et al.\cite{kinship1}.
-Since then, a variety of approaches have been proposed.
-These approaches can be roughly divided into two categories: one is the traditional methods based on feature or metric learning, and the other is the deep learning-based approaches developed in recent years.
-The former seeks to learn a feature encoder or distance metric from pairwise kinship samples, and the representative work of this line is the neighborhood repulsed metric learning (NRML)\cite{kinship2}, with the goal of learning a distance metric that maximizes the distance between negative pairs while minimizing the distance between positive pairs.
-Following this,\cite{kinship3,kinship4,kinship5,kinship6,kinship7,kinship8} expanded on this concept by developing the novel approaches combining multiple features\cite{kinship3,kinship6}, multiple views\cite{kinship5,kinship6,kinship7}, multiple similarity\cite{kinship4,kinship7}, and denoising\cite{kinship8}.
-Recently, research works\cite{kinship9,kinship10,kinship11,kinship12,kinship13,kinship14,kinship15,kinship16,kinship17,kinship18,kinship19} based on traditional methods have been renovated with deep learning techniques, such as deep metric learning, deep feature representation, or their combination to solve the kinship recognition problem\cite{kinship9,kinship12,kinship15}.
-Besides that, a variety of kinship recognition solutions with generative modeling\cite{kinship20,kinship21,kinship23} or graph representation\cite{kinship22} have been developed to further improve the robustness of the kinship verification.
+The facial kinship verification problem dates back to the pioneering work by Fang et al. \cite{fang2010towards}.
+Since then, a variety of approaches have been proposed \cite{robinson2021survey,wu2022facial}.
+These approaches can be roughly divided into two categories: traditional methods based on feature or metric learning, and deep learning-based approaches developed in recent years.
+The former category seeks to learn a feature encoder or distance metric from pairwise kinship samples.
+A representative work of this line was the neighborhood repulsed metric learning (NRML) \cite{lu2013neighborhood}, which aimed to learn a distance metric that maximized the distance between negative pairs while minimizing the distance between positive pairs.
+Following this, \cite{yan2014discriminative,zhou2016ensemble,hu2019multi,xu2016kinship,zhou2016kinship,wang2017kinship} expanded on this concept by developing the novel approaches combining multiple features \cite{yan2014discriminative,xu2016kinship}, multiple views \cite{hu2019multi,xu2016kinship,zhou2016kinship}, multiple similarity \cite{zhou2016ensemble,zhou2016kinship}, and denoising \cite{wang2017kinship}.
+More recently, the traditional methods \cite{lu2017discriminative,qin2019social,duan2017face,wang2018cross,kohli2018deep,zhang2015kinship,zhou2019learning,dong2021kinship,hu2017local,wei2019adversarial,zhang2019deep,goyal2021robust} have been innovatively enhanced by incorporating deep learning techniques, such as deep metric learning, deep feature representation, or their combination to tackle the kinship recognition problem \cite{lu2017discriminative,wang2018cross,zhou2019learning,dong2021kinship}.
+Moreover, advanced kinship recognition solutions have emerged that leverage generative modeling \cite{zhu2021adversarial,ozkan2018kinshipgan,gao2021dna} or graph representation \cite{li2020graph} to further bolster the robustness of kinship verification.